Hugh Walpole: 1930–1941

 The critical and commercial success of the film of David Copperfield led to an invitation to return to Hollywood in 1936.
 When he got there he found that the studio executives had no idea which films they wanted him to work on, and he had eight weeks of highly paid leisure, during which he wrote a short story and worked on a novel.
 He was eventually asked to write the scenario for Little Lord Fauntleroy, which he enjoyed doing.
 He spent most of his fees on paintings, forgetting to keep enough money to pay US tax on his earnings.
 He replenished his American funds with a lecture tour – his last – in late 1936.
 (Note: The British Film Institute lists three film versions of Walpole's own works made in the 1930s and 40s: Kind Lady (1935, partly based on "The Silver Mask", a 1933 short story), Vanessa: Her Love Story (1935) and Mr Perrin and Mr Traill (1948).)

 In 1937 Walpole was offered a knighthood.
 He accepted, though confiding to his diary that he could not think of a good novelist since Walter Scott who had done so.
 "Kipling, Hardy, Galsworthy all refused.
 But I'm not of their class, and range with Doyle, Anthony Hope and such....
 Besides I shall like being a knight."

 Walpole's taste for adventure did not diminish in his last years.
 In 1939 he was commissioned to report for William Randolph Hearst's newspapers on the funeral in Rome of Pope Pius XI, the conclave to elect his successor, and the subsequent coronation.
-A fellow correspondent was Tom Driberg, whose memoirs tell of a lunch à deux at which Walpole arrived flushed with excitement from a sexual encounter that morning with an attendant in the Borghese Palace.
-In the weeks between the funeral and Pius XII's election Walpole, with his customary fluency, wrote much of his book Roman Fountain, a mixture of fact and fiction about the city.
+A fellow correspondent was Tom Driberg, whose memoirs tell of a lunch à deux at which Walpole arrived flushed with excitement from a sexual encounter that morning with an attendant at Borghese Palace.
+In the weeks between the funeral and Pope Pius XII's election Walpole, with his customary fluency, wrote much of his book Roman Fountain, a mixture of fact and fiction about the city.
 This was his last overseas visit.

 After the outbreak of the Second World War Walpole remained in England, dividing his time between London and Keswick, and continuing to write with his usual rapidity.
 He completed a fifth novel in the Herries series and began work on a sixth.
 (Note: These were The Bright Pavilions (1941) and Katherine Christian (unfinished, published 1943).)
 His health was undermined by diabetes.
 He overexerted himself at the opening of Keswick's fund-raising "War Weapons Week" in May 1941, making a speech after taking part in a lengthy march, and died of a heart attack at Brackenburn, aged 57.
 He is buried in St John's churchyard in Keswick.